Thomas Diary - A walk through my life

 After getting an offer letter from Samsung Electronics, S, Korea, I resigned from Zensar Technologies, Pune in January 2005.

 On the 19th Feb, I flew from Baroda to Mumbai.
 I had a few hours stopover at Mumbai airport.
 I was curious about how the Korean culture would be.
 I was eager to meet some Korean people at the airport.
-While I was waiting, I met a Japanese girl, and she shared her photographs back in Japan.
-She had been to Korea.
-She shared her experience with Korean food.
-I didn’t know how to cook, so I was nervous about how things will turn out.

-I arrived at the Incheon airport, 3:15 pm on 21-Feb-2005, Sunday.
+I arrived at the Incheon airport, at 3:15 pm on 21-Feb-2005, Sunday.
 It was one of the coldest days.
 There were not many people at the airport.
-I was told 200 USD would be sufficient to covert to Korean WON.
+I was told 200 USD would be sufficient to convert to Korean WON.
 The company was taking care of my accommodation and food expenses.
 After exchanging cash, I was waiting for the taxi driver.
 It took me a while to find him.
 He was holding a board with my name on it.
 He could barely speak English.
 While driving, he told me his English was better than other Koreans.
 I realized communication would be another problem.
 The food was already one.

 I reached my apartment after about 2 hours ride.
-There were few Indian colleagues downstairs when I arrived – Alpesh Patel and Hari Varrier.
+There were a few Indian colleagues downstairs when I arrived – Alpesh Patel and Hari Varrier.
 They helped me take luggage to my flat and explained the operation of various devices.
 I didn’t have any international calling cards to inform my parents about my arrival.

 That night Nelson, Alpesh, Hari, and I went to buy a calling card.
 It was out of stock, and I couldn’t make a call.
 It was the coldest night and one of the coldest winters I had ever experienced.
 I had only a leather jacket, barely sufficient to meet the minus 15 degrees Celsius.

-I had the company provided food coupons.
+I had the company-provided food coupons.
 When I went to the cafeteria, I didn’t like the food taste and aroma.
 I came back to my flat.
 Since I had got some foodstuffs from Baroda, I ate them heartily.
 I was cautious not to finish it off though.

-After three days, Amit Sharma, one of the colleagues, came to stay in my flat.
+After three days, Amit Sharma, one of my colleagues, came to stay in my flat.
 We had 3 bedrooms.
 We were supposed to arrive together but for some reason, he missed his flight.
 He was a good cook.
 I owe much of my present-day cooking skills to him.
 Since he had lived in Japan, he was aware of the food problems and came prepared with necessary foodstuffs and utensils.

 The next day, we got some food items and household stuff from Homeplus Tesco.
 We also went to the Korean Folk Village.
 I expected to see Korean peasants there but was shocked to see it was a museum.